 A gastroscopy examines the stomach lining for signs of atrophic gastritis or other abnormalities linked to pernicious anaemia.

 Once pernicious anaemia is diagnosed, appropriate treatment with vitamin B12 supplementation can be initiated to manage the condition.
-Regular follow-up with a healthcare provider is necessary to monitor the effectiveness of treatment and make any necessary adjustments to the management plan.
+Regular follow-up with a healthcare provider is necessary to monitor the effectiveness of treatment and make any adjustments to the management plan.

 The primary medication for pernicious anaemia is vitamin B12, administered in various forms.